risingwavelabs/risingwave-docs/versioned_docs/version-0.18.0/create-source/create-source-kafka.md

 RisingWave supports reading schemas from a Schema Registry.
 The latest schema will be retrieved from the specified Schema Registry using the `TopicNameStrategy` strategy when the `CREATE SOURCE` statement is issued.
 Then the schema parser in RisingWave will automatically determine the columns and data types to use in the source.

+Currently, RisingWave supports schema registry for Avro (recommended) and Protobuf format.
+JSON Schema is not supported yet.

 To specify the Schema Registry, add this clause to a `CREATE SOURCE` statement.

 ```sql